akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 - Demonstrate the website working thru Front Door endpoint
   - ***HINT*** - You will see **x-azure-ref** in the Response Headers of each request to Front Door.
 - With 2 Browser windows open to [https://tools.keycdn.com/performance](https://tools.keycdn.com/performance), test the performance of your AppService endpoint vs .
 Make sure to run it 3 times prior looking at a final result.
-  - Compare the connect and TLS times.
+  - Compare the Connect and TLS times.
 What has changed?
 Explain the difference to your coach

 ## If time permits: Advanced Challenge